oshoham/itp-camp-2018-jitter-workshop/README.md

 These are a series of Max patches intended to accompany an introductory Jitter workshop that I taught at ITP Camp 2018.
 The workshop syllabus and these patches are heavily based on Matt Romein's [Live Image Processing and Performance](https://github.com/mromein/lipp_itp_2018) NYU ITP course.

+## Syllabus (Rough)

+This is a ton of material, and it's possible that we won't get through all of it in the allotted time.
+That said, anything that we don't get to should be covered in the patches in this repo.

+### Intro

+- Why Max?
+- Max vs. similar tools

+### Max Basics

+- layout of the patcher window
+- locking and unlocking a patch
+- Max console
+- objects, messages, and comments
+- anatomy of an object
+  - name
+  - arguments
+  - inlets (hot vs. cold) and outlets
+- data types
+  - bang
+  - int
+  - float
+  - symbol
+  - list
+  - audio
+  - matrix
+- buttons and toggles
+- metro
+- pack vs. pak, unpack
+- order of operations
+  - right to left
+  - bottom to top
+  - depth-first
+  - trigger

+### Video in Jitter

+- movie playback
+  - reading a file into jit.movie
+  - jit.window vs. jit.pwindow
+  - jit.movie and bangs
+  - qmetro 33 for 30fps playback
+  - reading from a directory of video files with umenu
+- jit.grab
+- jit.brcosa
+  - $1 message syntax
+- the Jitter matrix
+  - planes (ARGB not RGBA)
+  - data types (char vs. float32)
+  - dimensions
+  - jit.cellblock
+  - jit.unpack
+- building a random video player

+### Effects
+- jit.lumakey
+- jit.chromakey
+- jit.rota
+- video feedback
+- jit.matrixset

+### Interfaces
+- presentation mode
+- presets

 ## Resources & Tutorials

 - Matt Romein also has a really excellent series of [Youtube tutorials](https://www.youtube.com/channel/UCPWF2lJ4E_qVG7HrWRiGnhA/playlists) that cover the topics discussed in this workshop and more.